opendatacube/datacube-core/docs/installation/database/configuration.rst

 *****************

 The Open Data Cube uses configuration files and/or environment variables to determine how to connect to databases.

-Further functionality may be controlled by configuration in future releases.
+Further functionality may be controlled by configuration in future releases.  (e.g. AWS/S3 access configuration, rasterio configuration, etc.)

 Configuration Files
 ===================